On the cactus rank of cubics forms: Introduction

 \section{Introduction}

-The rank of a homogeneous form $F$ of degree $d$ is the minimal number of linear forms $L_1,\ldots,L_r$ needed to write $F$ as a sum of pure $d$-powers:
+The \emph{rank} of a homogeneous form $F\in S:= {\mathbb C}[x_0,\ldots ,x_n]$ of degree $d$ is the minimal number of linear forms $L_1,\ldots,L_r$ needed to write $F$ as a sum of pure $d$-powers:

-Various other notions of rank, such as cactus rank and border rank, appear in the study of higher secant varieties and are closely related to the rank.
+Various other notions of rank, such as \emph{border rank} and \emph{cactus rank}, appear in the study of higher secant varieties and are closely related to the rank.
 The cactus rank is the minimal length of an apolar subscheme to $F$, while the border rank is the minimal $r$ such that $F$ is a limit of forms of rank $r$.
+For an extensive description and usage of the classical concept of \emph{apolarity}, we refer to \citep{IK} and \citep{RS} and the references therein, which go back to the late XIX century with A. Clebsch, J. L\"uroth, T. Reye, G. Scorza and to the beginning of the XX century with E. Lasker, F. H. S. Macaulay, J. J. Sylvester, A. Terracini and E. K. Wakeford.

+The notion of cactus rank is recent and coincides with scheme length introduced by Iarrobino and Kanev in \citep{IK}.
+We use the name cactus rank to make the association to \emph{cactus varieties} introduced in \citep{BB} in a study of higher secant varieties.

+The cactus rank and the border rank are both less than or equal to the rank as is explained in Section \ref{AGs}, while a natural lower bound for both of them is the differential length (also called the Hankel rank), the maximum of the dimensions of the space of $k$-th order partials of $F$ as $k$ varies between $0$ and $d$.
+For a general form the rank and the border rank coincide, but little is known about the cactus rank beyond these bounds, cf. \citep{IK}.

-The notion of cactus rank is inspired by the cactus varieties studied in \cite{BB}.
-For irreducible cubic forms that do not define a cone, the cactus rank is minimal for cubics of Fermat type, e.g. $F=x_0^3+\cdots+x_n^3$.
-In this case all three ranks coincide.
-There are however other cubic forms with minimal cactus rank whose border rank is strictly higher.
-We show that the cactus rank is smaller than the rank for a general form, as soon as the degree is at least $3$ and the number of variables is at least $9$.
-This result follows from the computation of a natural upper bound for the cactus rank that we conjecture is sharp for general cubic forms.
+For specific forms, more is known: For irreducible forms that do not define a cone, the cactus rank is minimal for forms of Fermat type, e.g. $F=x_0^d+\cdots+x_n^d$.
+In this case the rank coincides with the Hankel rank and hence also with the cactus rank and the border rank.

+The first main result of this paper, Theorem \ref{ND}, is that for large $n$ and $d$, the cactus rank of a general form is strictly less than the rank.

+For cubic forms we give more specific results: In Section \ref{cubics} we show that there are cubic forms with minimal cactus rank (equal to the Hankel rank) whose border rank is strictly higher and compute the cactus rank of a general reducible cubic form.